tetratelabs/istio-vault-ext-certs/README.md

 kubectl --kubeconfig kubecfg2.yml config view --raw --minify --flatten -o jsonpath="{.clusters[].cluster.certificate-authority-data}" | base64 --decode > output/k8sapi-cert2.pem
 ```

-More information on the detailed content of the kubernetes API certificate and the `istiod` ServiceAccount JWT token can be found [here](output), where we also describe to vault interaction process in more depth in terms of REST API calls made to authenticate and fetch secrets.
+More information on the detailed content of the kubernetes API certificate and the `istiod` ServiceAccount JWT token can be found [here](output), where we also describe the vault interaction process in more depth in terms of REST API calls made to authenticate and fetch secrets.
+These can come in handy when debugging permission denied issues.

-Let's now create the necessary vault configuration based on this.
+Let's create the necessary vault auth configuration based on the kubernetes CA certs and JWT tokens just retrieved.

 ```console
 export VAULT_ADDR=http://localhost:8200